BrokenRondo/VANET-DAG-Sim/README.md

 Configure totalVehicles, msgLostRate in main.java

-Notice the totalVehicles could be influenced by your computer performance.
+Notice the maximum totalVehicles could be influenced by your computer performance.
+Too many totalVehicles could slow down your computer and the simulation.

 Run main.main